connorgiles/lambda-func/internals/e2e/README.md

 # End to End Tests

-This project contains a suite of E2E tests for `cg-lambda` utilities.
+This project contains a suite of E2E tests for `lambda-func` utilities.

 ## Usage